kiran002/kissconfig/README.md

 ### Which types does KissConfig support?

 The idea behind KissConfig is not to support every type available, but only the types types that are most used in configurations.

-Having said that, KissConfig currently supports the following types
+KissConfig currently supports the following types,

  1. Primitive types + Strings
  2. Collections (Lists,Maps)
  3. Custom case classes
  4. Optional Types

+_if you have a valid suggestion for some other types, please create an issue with the proper usecase and we can discuss it._

 #### Config examples